Copyright © 2019 SYDNEY SCHUSTER — All Rights Reserved

 “These are the desperate moves of a company that needs money to pay its bills,” said an eCommerceBytes commenter.
 “Etsy needed to cover payroll on the 15th [or alternatively, the rent, or an unexpectedly large tax bill] and this was the only way they could manage to do it.
 This appears to be a company right on the verge of bankruptcy.”

 Blackmail Bonus!
 Etsy is forcing NDAs on sellers, who won’t be reimbursed for overdraft charges Etsy saddled them with if they violate the gag agreement.
+Also a crime, btw — conspiracy to commit a crime, and conspiracy to cover it up.
+One recipient described her NDA this way:

 Silverman et al also said they expect a big dent in 2019 gross marketplace sales.
 That’s kinda what happens when your customers flee.
 Etsy never discussed the stolen funds during the conference call, nor the $200 million revolving line of credit it obtained from Citibank that day.